 Understand what you’re asking for.
 Have you ever seen a letter of recommendation?
 Have you ever written one?
 Do you really understand what you’re asking for?
+Probably not, and that’s fine.
 Take some time to get familiar with the type of letter you’re asking for.
 Look at these examples with comments.
 You’ll have a better idea of who to ask, when to ask, and how to ask if you have a better appreciation for what all goes into a good recommendation.

 Make sure you ask someone who can help you.
 Like the essays and interviews, recommendation letters are one of your opportunities to show colleges that you’re an interesting person, not just a transcript.
 So make sure you ask for recommendation letters from teachers who know you as a person.
-Some schools specify which teachers they want letters from, and there’s nothing you can do about that.
+Some colleges specify which teachers they want letters from, and there’s nothing you can do about that.
 But when you have control, get teachers who will say great things about you.
-If a teacher is likely to just rehash what’s already in your transcript, then you’ve lost a big opportunity.
+If a teacher is likely to just repeat what’s already in your transcript, then you’ve lost a big opportunity.
 If a teacher is writing letters for a lot of other students, then that teacher may not be able to write a unique and personal letter for you.
-A teacher who had you for a class and also sponsored an activity you were involved with is ideal.
 A teacher you’ve had good rapport with and who knows you as a person is going to be better for you than a teacher who doesn’t know you as well but gave you higher grades.
+There’s lots of advice out there about which teachers are better for rec letters: a junior teacher is better than a 9th grade teacher; get a STEM teacher and a humanities teacher; a teacher who had you for two classes is better than a teacher who only had you for one.
+This advice isn’t bad, but remember the deeper advice underlying all of it: ask for rec letters from someone who is going to be able to write a good letter for you.
+If you have some intuition here telling you who to ask, follow that intution over formulas.

 Understand that it’s a personal favor.
-Teachers are not required to write recommendation letters, and they’re certainly not required to write good ones, so treat it as a favor.
+Teachers are not required to write recommendation letters, so treat it as the personal favor it is.
 When I was a teacher, I liked it when students set up an appointment with me to come and talk to me about rec letters.
 I preferred to know why they were coming so I could prepare questions or suggestions.
 I loved it when a student sent me an email asking to come by later and ask for a rec letter.
 However, I also worked with teachers who didn’t care for this approach.
-They feel like they have to have the same conversation multiple times.
+They don’t want to have the same conversation over and over again with a bunch of students.
+They would just want a student to come up and ask.
+Or they even had a sign-up list.
 So there’s no one best approach.
+You have to be attentive to teachers’ preferences and expectations.
+Whenever you’re in doubt, ask.
+“I’d like to ask you to write a recommendation for me.
+What should be my first step?
+Is there anything you’d like from me?”

 But whatever you do, ask for the letter politely and with lots of time to spare.
 Don’t rush the teacher or treat it like a foregone conclusion that they’ll write you one.
 And never corner a teacher while they’re trying to get someplace else.

 Give them some direction.
 Hopefully you’ve given a lot of thought to what personal traits you want to discuss in your application essays.
 Let the teachers who you’re asking for recommendations know what those traits are.
 If there’s a particular story or example you’re hoping they’ll write about, let them know.
+Remember, you should have outlined this before asking.
 Teachers may or may not follow up on that, but it can’t hurt to ask.
 Which do you think will get a better rec letter:

 · “Mr. Holloway, can you write me a letter of recommendation?”